From FI to Coast FIRE

 FI and Growth Mindset

 I got to FI by relentlessly investing in the stock market from 2006 until FIRE in 2021.
-It was as simple as maxing out my 403b/401k and accidentally picking a low-cost index fund that I didn’t sell.
+It was as simple as maxing out my 403b/401k and accidentally picking a low-cost index fund I didn’t sell.

 Do you think we heard more about FIRE in 2021 than now?
 I think so; maybe that’s because the market corrected.
 But, we all planned for it!
 We understand sequence of returns risk (and retirement date risk).